Kathleen Beller: Career

 In 1981, Beller co-starred in the psychological thriller No Place to Hide, her first adult role.
 Her character initially was going to be a teenager, but Beller insisted on playing someone more mature.
 Although she assumed this demand would cause her not to be cast, she won the role, which the film's director changed to a woman in her early 20s.
 In an interview to promote the film, Beller admitted that, although she was 25 years old at the time, she still had trouble convincing people that she was older than 16.
 The following year, she played the female lead in the fantasy film The Sword and the Sorcerer (1982).
 The film was a commercial success, grossing $39 million on a $4 million budget, but Beller later commented that she was dissatisfied with the film.
 In 1982 Beller starred in the Civil War miniseries The Blue and the Gray, in which she played Kathy Reynolds, a senator's daughter.

 Beller perhaps is best remembered for her role from 1982 to 1984 as Kirby Anders Colby in the prime time television soap opera Dynasty.
 She blamed her departure from Dynasty on the new writers who were hired in 1984, explaining that they had "lost interest in her character and that when her contract ended, they decided not to renew it".
 Beller said that "[she'd] come back if they wanted [her]".
 She reprised the role for Dynasty: The Reunion in 1991.

 After her run on Dynasty, Beller starred in the TV thriller Deadly Messages, which Beller said differed from her earlier thrillers by "[not taking] itself too seriously".
 In an interview, she explained her tendency to portray victims in films is encouraged by "the color and size of [her] big brown eyes", "the way [she interprets] roles" and "the episodic roles [she] did while [she] was growing up".
 Her casting in the film was an unusual one: According to the actress, she received a call from her agent about a script, read it immediately, and drove to the studio an hour later, expecting a meeting.
 When she arrived, however, she was asked if she could start working right away.
 She took the role because of "the whirlwind casting", and the fact that she had not worked for seven months, since a guest spot on Glitter.

 Beller also played Mary Caitlin Callahan on the short-lived school drama The Bronx Zoo.

 Personal life

 Beller studied drama at age 13 in Bristol, England.
 In the mid-1980s, Beller announced she wanted to become a midwife, and told a reporter that she had "attended eight births so far".

-Beller was married to actor Michael Hoit from 1980 to 1986.
-She married musician Thomas Dolby in 1988.
-They have three children.
+Beller married musician Thomas Dolby in Suffolk, England in 1988.
+They have three children, Harper, Talia and Graham.